Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 title: Kafka Java Client
 ---

 You can use Kafka Java client to create Java producer, consumer.
-The current version of the Kafka Java client is 2.8.0.

 The Kafka consumer is _not_ thread-safe.
 The Kafka producer is thread-safe.